cmigpereira/LandingJobs-DataChallenge/README.md

 ## Run the app locally

-In order to run the app locally, you just need to install the required packages listed in *requirements.txt* and run:
+If you prefer to run the app locally, you just need to install the required packages listed in *requirements.txt* and run:
 ```
 streamlit run streamlit_app.py
 ```
+Nevertheless, you can run the app online [here](https://share.streamlit.io/cmigpereira/landingjobs-datachallenge/main).

 ## Have fun but be socially responsible!